madscientistjaidev/TemporalEventExtraction/README.md

 Temporal Expression and Event Extraction using Conditional Random Fields

 This is a project jointly developed by Ankush Israney and I for our Machine Learning course.

+This repository is an outline for our project.
+The code will not work as is, since the large files in the CoreNLP and NER toolkits cannot be pushed.
+The working version of the project is available at https://www.dropbox.com/s/6uylvx80ece0zfr/Israney%2C%20Ramakrishna%20-%20Temporal%20Expression%20and%20Event%20Extraction.zip?dl=0

-This is a mirror of the original repository at https://github.com/ankush91/Information-Retrieval--Machine-Learning The readme from that repository follows.
+This repository is a mirror of https://github.com/ankush91/Information-Retrieval--Machine-Learning

+The readme from that repository follows.
-Machine Learning Techniques for Temporal Information Extraction and Normalization

 *********************READ ME*******************